smarter-sh/smarter/docs/source/system-management/cloud-infrastructure.rst

   **THERE ARE COSTS ASSOCIATED WITH RUNNING CLOUD INFRASTRUCTURE.**  Be sure to review the AWS pricing documentation for each of the services that will be created by the Terraform scripts to understand the potential costs involved.

-  Creating and managing cloud infrastructure is MUCH MORE COMPLEX than simply deploying the Smarter application itself.
+  **CREATING AND MANAGING CLOUD INFRASTRUCTURE IS MUCH MORE COMPLEX THAN SIMPLY DEPLOYING THE SMARTER APPLICATION ITSELF**.
 It is assumed that the person using these Terraform scripts has a good understanding of AWS services, Terraform, and Terragrunt.
 If you are not familiar with these technologies, it is highly recommended to seek assistance from someone who is experienced in cloud infrastructure management before attempting to use these scripts.